anujrajput04/TDD/06-Dependency-Injection-Mocks.md

 ## Making a functional fake
 The unit tests are useful for verifying logic but are bad at veifying you're building a good user experience.
 One way to do that is to build and run on a device, but that will require you to walk around to complete the goal.
 It is very time and energy consuming.
 The better way is to use a fake pedometer.
 To simulate the real time scenario we build a fake pedometer that speeds up time or makes up movement.

+## Key points
+- __Test doubles__ let you test code in isolation from other systems, especially those that are part of system SDKs, rely on networking or timers.
+- __Mocks__ let you swap in a test implementation of a class, and partial mocks let you just substitute part of a class.
+- __Fakes__ let you supply data for testing or use in Simulator.